JanezSedeljsak/janezsedeljsak/README.md

 ### Hi there, I'm Janez 👋

-I'm a software developer currently studying computer science at [The Faculty of Computer and Information Science in Ljubljana](https://www.fri.uni-lj.si/en) while partially working for [PRO-BIT](https://pro-bit.si/en/) as a web developer.
+I'm a software developer currently studying computer science at [The Faculty of Computer and Information Science in Ljubljana](https://www.fri.uni-lj.si/en) while partially working for [PRO-BIT](https://pro-bit.si/en/) as a full-stack engineer.

 #### Personal info
 - Born <b>12.12.2000 - Slovenia</b>